lmc2179/lmc2179.github.io/drafts/statistical_qa.md

 luckily its easy

+Definitions: What is a unit, what is a good enough unit

 # A touch of statistics makes QA much easier

 QA questions related to estimating the number of defective units pop up all the time, even outside the manufacturing context